pgorman/dangerjaunt/dangerjaunt.md

 The magic-user summons a 16 HD elemental, and binds it to his command.
 Each type of elemental may only be summoned once per day.
-The elemental obeys only while the caster concentrates;
+The elemental obeys while the caster concentrates;
 even momentary loss of concentration unleashes the elemental on a murderous rampage.
 Range: 24'', duration: until dispelled.